Development Environment

 3. Cost-Effectiveness: A local development environment proves cost-effective as it negates the necessity for provisioning additional VMs and incurring extra expenses.
 This approach optimizes resource utilization and budget allocation.

-Incorporating a local development environment into Dutch government automation projects ensures engineers can work productively, start promptly, and remain independent of data center access and administrative hurdles.
+Incorporating a local development environment into Dutch government automation projects ensures Ansible engineers can work productively, start promptly, and remain independent of data center access and administrative hurdles.
 This approach fosters agility, cost savings, and a deeper understanding of infrastructure management, ultimately contributing to the success of Ansible automation initiatives.

 High-end Developer Laptop